rycolab/stack-transformer/README.md

 # stack-transformer
-This repository is in accompany with the paper: [A Transformer Encoder with Stack Attention]().
+This repository is in accompany with the paper: [A Transformer with Stack Attention]().

 ## Dependencies
 - python 3.11.2